-Out of all the dishes I created for Slow Food MN’s “Where the Wild Things Are” farm dinner, this was probably the crowd favorite, and one of my favorite spruce tip recipes to date.
+Out of all the dishes I created for Slow Food MN's "Where the Wild Things Are" farm dinner, this was probably the crowd favorite, and one of my favorite spruce tip recipes to date.

 The weeks before the event my staff and I made a couple different variations.
 What we settled on was a salad of vegetables, some raw, some blanched, tossed with lemon agrumato and fresh mint.

 If you've never had agrumato, or lemon oil, you should put it on your bucket list.
 It's typically olive oil made by pressing whole fresh lemons with the olives in the mill.
 It shouldn't be confused with lemon infused oil that boutique oil shops sell, which is worthless compared to the real deal.

 I was happy with the salad, finally.
 While my staff and I were preparing the dishes at the event, an hour before we were going to serve I saw some of the spruce trees on the farm had perfect looking tips, and I knew they had to go into the dish.

 I tried a few to make sure they weren't bitter, then pulled one of my guys off of slicing terrines and cheese to grab a couple quarts of spruce tips from the trees for the salad.